What is Orientation?

 The College of Sciences Advising Services (COSAS) office will give you an overview of the College, and split you into groups by major for a major-related group advising session.
 COSAS advisors will then help you register for your first term at UCF.
 It is important that you bring your unofficial transcripts from your previous institution with you so that COSAS advisors can accurately answer your questions and help you with registration.

 Getting credits earned at an out-of-state institution, in-state institution, or community college applied to your University of Central Florida transcript and degree program can be a confusing process if you are not familiar with the UCF campus and basic policies.
 However, there are steps you can take to make the process flow as smoothly as possible.

-Credits are sometimes not applied to an intended requirement area as a result of poor organization and communication between students and UCF.
-In the following steps, you will see who to contact, what forms to fill out, and what information you will need from your transfer institution.
-With a little effort, your chance of getting transfer credits correctly applied to your UCF degree audit and degree program will significantly increase.
-Some credits will be transferred automatically, while others may require some extra work.
+Credits are sometimes not applied to an intended requirement.
+In the following steps, you will see who to contact, what form to fill out, and what information you will need from your transfer institution.
+Some credits will be transferred automatically, while others may require an evaluation.

 If you have any questions about this process, please contact COSAS at 407-823-6131 or email firstname.lastname@example.org.

 Some of your credits may need to be evaluated to determine if you have courses that may satisfy the General Education Program (GEP), Common Program Prerequisites and/or Major Requirements.
 If you are transferring from a Florida public institution, courses that follow common course numbering (the same prefix and last three numbers) are accepted automatically and will not need further evaluation.
 Some courses from out-of-state or private institutions may have to be independently evaluated for equivalency.
 If you think additional course work should be considered for evaluation, please follow the procedures for each requirement area as outlined below: